-Located alongside the river, this beautiful building is the second most significant Neo-Renaissance structure in Prague, after the National Theatre.
+The Rudolfinum Concert Hall is the second most significant Neo-Renaissance structure in Prague after the National Theatre

 The Rudolfinum was built between 1876-1884.
-In the early 20th century, it played an important role in the development of Czechoslovakia, with the seat of the state parliament sited here between the two world wars.
+In the early 20th century it played an important role in the development of Czechoslovakia, with the seat of the state parliament sited here between the two world wars.

-The Dvorák Hall is one of the two main concert halls in Prague (the other is the Smetana Hall at the Municipal House).
+Today, the Dvořák Hall within the Rudolfinum, the main hall in the building, is one of the two largest concert halls in Prague (the other is the Smetana Hall at Municipal House).

-For listings and to book tickets for the Dvorák Hall at the Rudolfinum: Prague concerts.
+For listings and to book tickets for the Dvořák Hall at the Rudolfinum: Prague concerts.